SystemGuideOrg/guide-demo/.github/ISSUE_TEMPLATE/support--onboard-a-new-product.md

 ---
-name: Onboard new product
+name: 'Support: Onboard a new product'
-about: If you need a hole new product within X Orga
+about: If you need a complete new product within X Orga
 title: New Product
 labels: support
-assignees: FaGru3n
+assignees: ''

 ---